trx1/KlipperScreen/docs/VNC.md

 ## On the remote device:

-1. Installa a VNC viewer and  configure it to the ip of the host.
+1. Install a VNC viewer and  configure it to the ip of the host.

+???+ example on Lunux:
+    * Install a VNC viewer for example: `sudo apt-get install tigervnc-viewer'
+    * Start the VNC viewer and connect to the remote KlipperScreen: `vncviewer <host>:5`

 ???+ example "Example using an iPad"
     * Install a VNC viewer for example: `RealVNC Viewer: Remote Desktop`